Better-Boy/minds-java-sdk/README.md

 #### TODO

 - Chat completion - OpenAI has no official java sdk and the 3rd part sdk is outdated.
-- CI/CD using github actions
+- CI/CD using github actions - need org account from mindsdb for [sonatype](https://central.sonatype.com/)